weemo/iOS-SDK/sdk-helper/README.md

 	…
 	NSError *err;
-	[Weemo WeemoWithAPIKey:APIKEY andDelegate:self error:&err];
+	[Weemo WeemoWithURLReferer:MOBILEAPPID andDelegate:self error:&err];
 	…

-Note that we don't keep a reference to the created Weemo singleton (which is available through the class method `+ (id)instance`), nor do we test the error this method can return (which is bad practice).
+Note that we don't keep a reference to the created Weemo singleton (which is available through the class method `+ [Weemo instance]`), nor do we test the error this method can return (which is bad practice).

-Authentication takes place in the action started by the `b_authenticate` UIButton, `authenticate:`.
+Authentication takes place in the action triggered by the `b_authenticate` UIButton, `authenticate:`.

 	…
-	if ([[Weemo instance]authenticateWithUserID:[[self tf_yourID]text]
+	if ([[Weemo instance]authenticateWithToken:[[self tf_yourID]text] andType:USERTYPE_INTERNAL])
-								   toDomain:TECHDOMAIN])
 	…

 Contrary to what seems implied in this code, the connection is not done synchronously.
-The boolean returned by the authentication method depends on <a href=https://github.com/weemo/poc/wiki/Naming-rules>the correctness</a> of the UserID used.
+The boolean returned by the authentication method depends on <a href=https://github.com/weemo/poc/wiki/Naming-rules>the correctness</a> of the UserID used, while the actual connection status is returned through the `- [id<WeemoDelegate> weemoDidConnect:]` method.

 If the Weemo singleton is connected, the `Authenticate` button is changed in a `Disconnect` button.
 The action called upon press is

 	…
 	[[Weemo instance] disconnect];
 	…
 This method disconnected the Weemo singleton from the network.
 The singleton is not destroyed.
-To reconnect, simply use the `WeemoWithAPIKey:andDelegate:error:`.
+To reconnect, simply use the `+ [Weemo WeemoWithURLReferer:andDelegate:error:]` class method.
 The user have to re-authenticate afterwards.